edibotopic/simple-random-walker/README.md

 - No collisions are implemented so that walker can run off the screen (intentional)
 - The name of the walker may overlap with generated patterns (intentional)
 - Player cannot generate image file from generated patterns (unintentional)

+## To-do

+- [ ] Dynamic user influence on walkers
+- [ ] Instructions on using cart within Pico-8
+- [ ] Example 3D models and printed structures
+- [ ] Option to recolour pixels during draw
+- [ ] Try importing a model to picoCAD